Having bought a snazzy XP-Pen 22 Pro through Amazon, I discovered that the pen didn't work on Elive 3.7.x

 Searching around i found the solution to be relatively simple.
 And hey .... it works.

-Elive 3.8.8, lately using the 5.4.0 kernel recognizes the pointer/pen correctly using evdev and usbhid.
-The above .deb file will not install due to errors but has in fact become unnecessary.
+Elive 3.8.8, lately using the 5.4.0 kernel (and up) recognizes the pointer/pen correctly using evdev and usbhid and has the needed "digimend-dkms" modules readily available and up

 When using screens next to each other aka not-cloned.

-Find out what screen is being used by the tablet using "xandr" (on mine HDMI-2) and find the pen's id using "xinput" (on mine id = 19).
+Find out what screen is being used by the tablet using "xandr" (on mine HDMI-2) and find the pen's id using "xinput" (on mine id = 19 It will be in the "Virtual core pointer" section.)

 After which you can map the poitnter thus: